 On December 21, 2017, CMS approved the 1115 Waiver for the period January 1, 2018 to September 30, 2022.
 The Waiver continued to include UC and DSRIP payment pools with modifications and new state specific reporting deadlines that if not met by THHSC will result in material decreases in the size of the UC and DSRIP pools.
 For UC during the initial two years of this renewal, the UC program will remain relatively the same in size and allocation methodology.
-For year three of this waiver renewal, FFY 2020, and through FFY 2022, the size and distribution of the UC pool will be determined based on charity care costs reported to HHSC in accordance with Medicare cost report Worksheet S-10 principles.
+For year three of this waiver renewal, the federal fiscal year ("FFY") 2020, and through FFY 2022, the size and distribution of the UC pool will be determined based on charity care costs reported to HHSC in accordance with Medicare cost report Worksheet S-10 principles.
 In September 2019, CMS approved the annual UC pool size in the amount of \$3.9 billion for demonstration years ("DYs") 9, 10 and 11 (October 1, 2019 to September 30, 2022).

 On April 16, 2021, CMS rescinded its January 15, 2021, 1115 Waiver ten year expedited renewal approval that was effective through September 30, 2030.
 In July, 2021, HHSC submitted another 1115 Waiver renewal application to CMS which reflects the same terms and conditions agreed to by CMS on January 15, 2021, in order to receive an extension beyond September 30, 2022.
+On April 22, 2022, CMS withdraw its recission of the 1115 Waiver and now considers the 1115 Waiver approved as extended and governed by the special terms and conditions that CMS approved on January 15, 2021.

 Effective April 1, 2018, certain of our acute care hospitals located in Texas began to receive Medicaid managed care rate enhancements under the Uniform Hospital Rate Increase Program ("UHRIP").
 The non-federal share component of these UHRIP rate enhancements are financed by Provider Taxes.
 The Texas 1115 Waiver rules require UHRIP rate enhancements be considered in the Texas UC payment methodology which results in a reduction to our UC payments.
 The UC amounts reported in the State Medicaid Supplemental Payment Program Table below reflect the impact of this new UHRIP program.
-In July 2020, THHSC announced CMS approval of an increase to UHRIP pool for the state's 2021 fiscal year to \$2.7 billion from its current funding level of \$1.6 billion.
-We estimate that this UHRIP pool increase will not have a material impact on the Company financial results due to CMS approved pool allocation methodology for the SFY 2021 program.
+In July 2020, THHSC announced CMS approval of an increase to UHRIP pool for the state's 2021 fiscal year to \$2.7 billion from its prior funding level of \$1.6 billion.

 On March 26, 2021, HHSC published a final rule that will apply to program periods on or after September 1, 2021, and UHRIP will be re-named the Comprehensive Hospital Increase Reimbursement Program ("CHIRP").
-CHIRP will be comprised of a UHRIP component and an Average Commercial Incentive Award ("ACIA") component.
-HHSC has proposed a pool size of \$5.0 billion subject to CMS approval.
-The Company is not able to estimate the financial impact of the program change.
+CHIRP will be comprised of a UHRIP component and an Average Commercial Incentive Award component.
+HHSC has a pool size of \$4.7 billion.
+On March 25, 2022, CMS approved the CHIRP program retroactive to September 1, 2021.
+Actual impact is expected to become known during the second quarter of 2022 upon finalization of CHIRP program details including the collection of the necessary inter-governmental transfers by the state used to finance the non-federal share of the 2023 CHIRP payments as well as interaction with other state payment programs.
+As a result of CMS' approval of CHIRP, our results of operations for the quarter ended March 31, 2022 include approximately \$12 million of estimated CHIRP revenues (net of associated provider taxes) attributable to the period September 1, 2021 through December 31, 2021.